yichizang/Notes/Notes for Phy and Math/Physics/Electrodynamics.md

 E_y
 \end{pmatrix}.
 $$
-Since the polarized charge on the boundary plane is similar to those in the case of conductive plane, similar method of image can also be applied.
+Since the polarization charge on the boundary plane is similar to those in the case of conductive plane, similar method of image can also be applied.

 The field on the $\epsilon_1$ side can be considered as the superposition of field of the point charge (after correction) and an image charge $q_1$ at the symmetrical position.
 So does the field on the $\epsilon_2$ side except that the image charge is on the same side as the point charge.
 Thus the potential gives
 $$